-9.2 Riders
+10.2 Riders

 Even though my children are competent riders and handlers, are they eligible to ride a stallion?

-No, children under 18 years of age may not, under any circumstances, ride or handle stallions at events.
-Please refer section 6, Item 4.1 in the Events Handbook.
+No, children under 18 years of age are not, under any circumstances permitted to ride or handle stallions at events.
+Please refer: Section 1.
+10 STALLLION CONTROL, clauses 10.4 and 10.5 in the ASHS Events Rules & Regulations.